nix-community/robotnix/docs/src/welcome.md

 and [install the image onto your phone](installation.md).

 If you find parts of this manual confusing, please create an issue, or (even better) create a pull request on Github.
-Robotnix users and developers can also be contacted on `#robotnix` on Freenode.
+Robotnix users and developers can also be contacted on `#robotnix:nixos.org` on Matrix.